NadaRagab-DataScientist/GraduationProject/README.md

 This project is a real-time Driver Drowsiness Detection system using Computer Vision techniques.
 It monitors the driver's eyes through a webcam and detects signs of fatigue.
 If drowsiness is detected, an alarm is triggered immediately to enhance road safety.

+The system simulates a real-time binary classification problem (Eye Open vs Closed) combined with temporal sequence analysis for fatigue detection.

 ---

 ## 🎯 Problem Statement